ibpdas/ValueLine/README.md

 ### Level 1 - Get the basics right

-Foundational conditions under your direct control:
+Foundational conditions under data team's control and influence (examples below are illustrative):

-- Strategy
+- Strategy: Co-created, cross-cutting priorities and roadmap
-- Shared leadership
+- Shared leadership: Directions for both common and federated capabilties
-- Foundation
+- Foundation: Essential policies, standards for adoptions
-- Community
+- Community: Peer working and knowledge sharing for grassroot and sideways change
-- Engagement
+- Engagement: Cross-functional and cross-orgnisational join-working for adoting data first approach

 These are shown as RAG rated pillar cards, each with a short "going well" and "needs attention" narrative.
 They are tagged as **LEADING** indicators because they describe conditions you can influence now.

 ### Level 2 - Enable maturity

-System wide maturity across six themes:
+System wide maturity across six themes using government data maturity framework )2023):

 - Uses
 - Data